 3.3.3.
-Richmond Valley Growth Man Strategy
+Richmond Valley Growth Management Strategy

-The Richmond Valley Growth Mana was adopted in April 2023 and see sustainable management of urban Richmond Valley LGA.
-It allows for range of urban land options for resi residential and employment land th future demand of population growth a
+The Richmond Valley Growth Management Strategy was adopted in April 2023 and seeks to guide the sustainable management of urban growth within the Richmond Valley LGA.
+It allows for the delivery of a range of urban land options for residential, large lot residential and employment land that will meet the future demand of population growth and job creation.

-The GMS responds to a number of ch occurred since that time to reshape region.
+The GMS responds to a number of changes that have occurred since that time to reshape the future of the region.
 These include:

-- The Richmond Valley Regional Job initiative - with plans to create an a jobs in Casino and surrounds; - Increased housing pressure from the second se exodus to regional NSW, prompted COVID-19 pandemic; and - The impacts of catastrophic floodir Northern Rivers in March 2022.
+- · The Richmond Valley Regional Job Precinct initiative - with plans to create an additional 600+ jobs in Casino and surrounds; - Increased housing pressure from the tree-change exodus to regional NSW, prompted by the COVID-19 pandemic; and - The impacts of catastrophic flooding throughout the Northern Rivers in March 2022.

-These events have shifted the w economy functions and the way the region inter-connect.
-The GMS profound and permanent change an planning response.
+These events have shifted the way the regional economy functions and the way communities in the region inter-connect.
+The GMS recognises this profound and permanent change and the need for a planning response.

-The Structure Plan has been develo the Vision and Principles set out und Valley Growth Management Strategy
+The Structure Plan has been developed to align with the Vision and Principles set out under the Richmond Valley Growth Management Strategy (refer Figure 10).